Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 2. Change your email in your other accounts so that your main account is the only one with this email.

-This issue happened to me because I had an investart account with the same email address for testing.
+This issue happened because I had an investart account with the same email address for testing.
 And Investart is using IB accounts to invest in your name.
-Once I cleared this out, I was able to create a new account.
+Once I cleared this out, I could create a new account.

 Conclusion

 There you have it!
-Using a second Interactive Brokers account is a great way to invest for your children.
+A second Interactive Brokers account is a great way to invest for your children.
 This solution is very cheap, very simple, and very complete.

-I am using this technique to buy one share of VT every month until I give this account to my son once he is major.
+I use this technique to buy one share of VT every month until I give this account to my son once he is 18.
 If I have other children, I will then open yet another account.

 There are probably other ways to invest for your children.
-Unfortunately, this is the only good way I have found.
+Unfortunately, this is the best way I have found.
 All other brokers have strong disadvantages, either in costs or efficiency (or both!).

-If you do not already, I would recommend starting to invest for you before you invest for your children.
+If you do not already, I recommend investing for you before investing for your children.
 To help you, I have a guide on how to get started investing in the stock market.

 What about you?
 Do you invest for your children?
 How?